AEADataEditor/aea-supplement-migration/README.md

 - track usage

 ## Challenges
-- ICPSR uses DataCite for DOI, AEA uses CrossRef for DOI
+- ICPSR uses DataCite for DOI, AEA uses CrossRef for DOI - use of semantics in DOI?
+  - AEA prefix on DataCite?
+  - Registering data on CrossRef?
+  - ICPSR prefix with AEA-style suffix
+  - ICPSR works through DARA with DataCite
 - Sign-in for download?
 - Licenses?
 Copyright?
 - Link to Github/Gitlab/etc. for code deposit